 MOD MEX/163/7

-5.292 Different category of service: in Mexico, the allocation of the band 470-512 MHz to the fixed and mobile services, and in Argentina, Uruguay and Venezuela to the mobile service, is on a primary basis (see No. 5.33), subject to agreement obtained under No. 9.21.
-(WRC-07)
+5.292 Different category of service: in Argentina, Uruguay and Venezuela the allocation of the band 470-512 MHz to the mobile service is on a primary basis (see No. 5.33), subject to agreement obtained under No. 9.21.
+(WRC-15)

 Reasons: In Mexico there is no allocation on a primary basis to the fixed service in this frequency band, furthermore this frequency range is duplicated in footnote 5.293.
 Removal of Mexico from the footnote is therefore requested.